publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptI/m__us_usc_t22_s2378a.md

     (b) __Exception__

-        The prohibition contained in subsection (a) of this section shall not apply with respect to the use of funds to facilitate the sale of antitank shells to a country if the President determines that to do so is in the national security interest of the United States.
+        The prohibition contained in subsection (a) shall not apply with respect to the use of funds to facilitate the sale of antitank shells to a country if the President determines that to do so is in the national security interest of the United States.

 ([Pub.
 L. 87–195][/us/pl/87/195], pt.
 III, § 620J, formerly § 620G, as added [Pub.
 L. 104–164, title I, § 149][/us/pl/104/164/s149], July 21, 1996, [110 Stat.
 1436][/us/stat/110/1436]; renumbered § 620J, [Pub.
 L. 109–446, § 2(b)(1)][/us/pl/109/446/s2/b/1], Dec.
 21, 2006, [120 Stat.
 3318][/us/stat/120/3318].)